-His most recent film is Looking Forward, a short essay about living in a dangerous world.
+His newest film is Looking Forward, a short essay about living in a dangerous world that premiered at DOC NYC.

 Troublesome Creek: a Midwestern (co-directed with Jeanne Jordan) won the Grand Jury Prize and Audience Award at Sundance, was nominated for an Oscar and received many other awards.
 It was released theatrically and broadcast on PBS The American Experience, the BBC premier documentary strand Storyville, ZDF Germany and many others.